mtavit/transformers_mesa_optimization_paper/README.md

-# Uncovering mesa-optimization algorithms in Transformers (Code-Base)
+# Uncovering mesa-optimization algorithms in Transformers (Codebase)

 Here you can find the codebase for our paper, "Uncovering mesa-optimization algorithms in Transformers".